vrcalomino/product-receiver/Readme.md

 - Run `docker build -t <image_name> .`
 - Then run `docker run <image_name>`

-### Important: this project doesn't have much sense without the other service.
+### Important: this project will run but do nothing without a rabbitmq valid connection.

 #### Technologies: